August 23, 2019

 With our unique AdWise feature, you can even retrospectively complete your log by recording your previous trips later in the month.

-And in the process, the Built-In IRS Auditor examines 70 logical conflicts, so your recommended mileage log will be IRS-proof, meeting all the expectations, without a doubt.
+And in the process, the Built-In IRS Auditor checks and corrects 70 logical conflicts, so your recommended mileage log will be IRS-proof, meeting all the expectations, without a doubt.

 With MileageWise, mileage logging is child’s play.